 Introduction and Background

-Intense enforcement activity by the United States government coupled with increasing activism, legislation and enforcement globally is keeping the organizational risk area of anti-corruption/anti-bribery in the spotlight.
-It stands among top legal, ethics and compliance risks for companies doing business in regions, projects or industries that struggle with corruption and bribery.
+Intense enforcement activity by the United States government coupled with increasing activism, legislation, and enforcement globally is keeping the organizational risk area of anti-corruption/anti-bribery in the spotlight.
+It stands among top legal, ethics, and compliance risks for companies doing business in regions, projects, or industries that struggle with corruption and bribery.
 This is a global risk area with increasing enforcement activity and new or updated legislation in a number of countries.
-Due to the prevalence of corrupt practices in certain regions and the serious nature of consequences for individuals and companies who are caught in enforcement actions, there is an almost unlimited supply of information and resources available on this topic.
-In this article, we will review best practices and will include other highlights.
-To understand relevant background and to keep up-to-date, you should also consider accessing additional key resources provided by government, non-governmental organizations and others.
-To help avoid information overload, here are a few places you may want to start when identifying select resources for review.
+Due to the prevalence of corrupt practices in certain regions and the serious nature of consequences for individuals and companies caught in enforcement actions, there is an almost unlimited supply of information and resources available on this topic.
+In this article, we will review best practices and include other highlights.
+To understand relevant background and to stay up to date, you should also consider accessing additional key resources provided by government, nongovernmental organizations, and others.
+To help avoid information overload, here are a few places you may want to start when identifying select resources for review:

-UK Serious Fraud Office (SFO), Adequate Procedures and the Ministry of Justice Guidance (both are accessible at https://www.sfo.gov.uk/publications/guidance-policy-and-protocols/bribery-act-guidance/);
+UK Serious Fraud Office, Adequate Procedures and the Ministry of Justice Guidance (both are accessible at https://www.sfo.gov.uk/publications/guidance-policy-and-protocols/bribery-act-guidance/); and

-Transparency International, not only for the (annually) updated Corruption Perception Index (CPI) https://www.transparency.org/research/cpi, but also for news, tools and research.
-Example of resources available: https://www.transparency.org/whatwedo/publications.
+Transparency International, not only for the (annually) updated Corruption Perception Index (available at https://www.transparency.org/en/cpi/2020/index/nzl), but also for news, tools, and research (e.g., resources available at https://www.transparency.org/en/publications).

-The United States continues to show an especially strong commitment to investigating potential violations of and enforcing the United States’ law enacted in 1977 as the Foreign Corrupt Practices Act (FCPA).
-Briefly, the US FCPA states that a company cannot, with corrupt intent, make an offer, promise, or payment of anything of value to a foreign government official or politician for (1) the purpose of influencing official actions, (2) inducing the official to act or omit to act in violation of the official’s duty or (3) to obtain an improper advantage. (-l et seq.)
+The United States continues to show an especially strong commitment to investigating potential violations of and enforcing the United States law enacted in 1977 as the Foreign Corrupt Practices Act (FCPA).
+Briefly, the FCPA states that a company cannot, with corrupt intent, make an offer, promise, or payment of anything of value to a foreign government official or politician for (1) the purpose of influencing official actions, (2) inducing the official to act or omit to act in violation of the official’s duty, or (3) to obtain an improper advantage.

 In addition, the accounting provisions of the FCPA require issuers to have accurate books and records and an adequate system of internal accounting controls.
 The accounting provisions also prohibit individuals and businesses from knowingly falsifying books and records or knowingly circumventing or failing to implement a system of internal controls.

-The law applies to U.S. corporations or U.S. nationals operating anywhere in the world.
+The law applies to US corporations or US nationals operating anywhere in the world.
 As of 1998, it also applies to foreign entities that further a bribe while in the United States.
 The law exists to promote sound foreign policy and the operation of businesses on their merits while encouraging competition based on quality of product and services rather than by corruptly trying to buy an advantage.
-As stated by Assistant Attorney General Leslie Caldwell at the 2015 Annual Association of Certified Fraud Examiners Global Fraud Conference,
+As stated by then-Assistant Attorney General Leslie Caldwell at the 2015 Annual Association of Certified Fraud Examiners Global Fraud Conference,

-The US FCPA includes anti-bribery provisions and accounting provisions.
-Accordingly, the Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) share enforcement authority.
-The DOJ and the SEC work closely together to investigate and coordinate prosecutions.
+The FCPA includes anti-bribery provisions and accounting provisions.
+Accordingly, the U.S. Department of Justice (DOJ) and the U.S. Securities and Exchange Commission share enforcement authority.
+The DOJ and the Securities and Exchange Commission work closely together to investigate and coordinate prosecutions.

 When explaining the FCPA to an organization, there are five main elements to understand:

-whoever makes the bribe or authorizes it must intend to make the foreign official misuse his/her position;
+Whoever makes the bribe or authorizes it must intend to make the foreign official misuse their position;

-The FCPA, unlike similar laws in other countries, allows a type of small “bribe” which it calls “facilitation payments.”
-These are defined as payments needed to expedite the provision of routine, non-discretionary, governmental actions.
+The FCPA, unlike similar laws in other countries, allows a type of small “bribe,” which it calls “facilitation payments.”
+These are defined as payments needed to expedite the provision of routine, nondiscretionary, governmental actions.
 Examples of facilitation payments might include payments for more quickly processing government paperwork, scheduling inspections, and obtaining permits and licenses.
 Facilitating payments, while allowed under the FCPA, are disfavored and are almost always illegal under the law of the country where they occur.
-This, in addition to their illegality under the UK Bribery Act 2010, the Brazil Clean Company Act 2014 and forewarned to be illegal under the Canada Corruption of Foreign Public Officials Act, is another reason why companies should review their policies and practices and local risk in this area and ensure the matter is addressed.
+This, in addition to their illegality under the UK Bribery Act 2010, Brazil’s Clean Company Act 2014, and forewarned to be illegal under Canada’s Corruption of Foreign Public Officials Act, is another reason why companies should review their policies and practices and local risk in this area and ensure the matter is addressed.

-While the U.S. Foreign Corrupt Practices Act (FCPA) has been the more widely known and enforced anti-corruption measure, corruption is increasingly being addressed through enactment or updating of laws, increased frequency and quality of international investigations and prosecutions and by more robust looks at risk and compliance by businesses and non-profit organizations around the world.
+While the FCPA has been the more widely known and enforced anti-corruption measure, corruption is increasingly being addressed through enactment or updating of laws, increased frequency and quality of international investigations and prosecutions, and by more robust looks at risk and compliance by businesses and nonprofit organizations around the world.
 The last decade has seen the increased public outrage over corruption and public demand for enactment of additional laws and agreements intended to bring about change.
 In the past, businesses may have considered paying bribes as a necessary, if not legitimate, way of conducting business in many countries.
 In fact, bribes were sometimes even treated as tax deductible.
-Businesses were nearly unregulated in this practice as governments of those countries affected by bribery were relatively unconcerned with fighting corruption of public officials.
-However, following the enactment of the FCPA, legislators, executive branch leaders and global businesses pushed to level the playing field and expand efforts to fight corruption globally.
-In addition those who suffer the effects of corruption are more often raising protest and getting support for change.
-People have access to more information, are aware there are options and improvements within reach and they are tired of seeing funds for vital infrastructure improvements siphoned off and projects never finished.
-As we have seen multiple examples of recently, people around the world are protesting their denial of basic necessities, abuse of human rights and other social ills that corruption perpetuates.
+Businesses were nearly unregulated in this practice, as governments of those countries affected by bribery were relatively unconcerned with fighting corruption of public officials.
+However, following the enactment of the FCPA, legislators, executive branch leaders, and global businesses pushed to level the playing field and expand efforts to fight corruption globally.
+In addition, those who suffer the effects of corruption are more often raising protest and getting support for change.
+People have access to more information, are aware there are options and improvements within reach, and they are tired of seeing funds for vital infrastructure improvements siphoned off and projects never finished.
+As we have seen multiple examples of recently, people around the world are protesting their denial of basic necessities, abuse of human rights, and other social ills that corruption perpetuates.

-While the US FCPA has been the most often enforced anti-corruption law to date, when designing or evaluating your anticorruption program, it is important to consider the UK Bribery Act, and the existence and implications of other newer laws, global treaties and other local laws of the many jurisdictions with which a global company will interact.
-Additionally, in this risk area as with others, continuously monitoring for new laws and anticipating changes in the law and enforcement practices is a necessity.
-This practice should be part of your ongoing risk assessment; i.e., understanding how external factors impact your risk.
-While many of the global agreements and laws have origins in the US FCPA, there are differences among them and it is best to be aware of the differences among the laws and seek compliance with all applicable anti-corruption measures.
+While the FCPA has been the most often enforced anti-corruption law to date, when designing or evaluating your anti-corruption program, it is important to consider the UK Bribery Act and the existence and implications of other newer laws, global treaties, and other local laws of the many jurisdictions with which a global company will interact.
+Additionally, in this risk area, as with others, continuously monitoring for new laws and anticipating changes in the law and enforcement practices is a necessity.
+This practice should be part of your ongoing risk assessment (i.e., understanding how external factors affect your risk).
+While many of the global agreements and laws have origins in the FCPA, there are differences among them, and it is best to be aware of the differences among the laws and seek compliance with all applicable anti-corruption measures.

-While the OECD has no authority to implement the convention, the OECD does not merely offer an agreement for signature and stop there.
-Rather, OECD provides for self-analysis as well as mutual evaluation of all parties’ compliance with the convention and progress.
+While the OECD has no authority to implement the convention, it does not merely offer an agreement for signature and stop there.
+Rather, it provides for self-analysis as well as mutual evaluation of all parties’ compliance with the convention and progress.
 Much of the evaluation work is carried out by the OECD Working Group on Bribery, which produces annual reports on progress as well as other specialized reports.
-When countries sign the convention they are agreeing to participate as assessors and also to be the subjects of assessment.
-OECD also supports business by providing helpful resources and tools, which as of September 2015, can be accessed at: http://www.oecd.org/corruption/bydate/.
-Part of the mission of the OECD is publication and sharing of information, and as a result, additional, up-to-date, helpful information and guides can often be found on the OECD Website (http://www.oecd.org/).
+When countries sign the convention, they are agreeing to participate as assessors and also be the subjects of assessment.
+The OECD also supports business by providing helpful resources and tools, which can be accessed at http://www.oecd.org/corruption/bydate/.
+Part of the mission of the OECD is publication and sharing of information, and as a result, additional, up-to-date helpful information and guides can often be found on the OECD website.

 United Nations Convention